Jubatian/rrpge-spec/specs/vid_arch.rst

 ------------------------------------------------------------------------------

-The Graphics Display Generator uses a fixed scheme for accessing the Video bus, generating an access (read) every second cycle irrespective of it's tasks.
+The Graphics Display Generator uses a fixed scheme for accessing the Peripheral bus, generating an access every second cycle irrespective of it's tasks.

 The effect of these accesses from the point of minimal limits to support is